Analysing Moral Bias in Finetuned LLMs through Mechanistic Interpretability: Related Work

-On a more philosophical level, \citet{chalmers2023could} questioned whether LLMs can genuinely possess intentionality or merely simulate it via statistical correlations.
-This debate underscores ethical and epistemological importance of understanding biases in LLMs, not merely as artifacts of training data but as emergent properties of model architecture.
+On a more philosophical level, \citet{chalmers2023could} questioned whether LLMs can possess intentionality or simulate it via statistical correlations.
+This debate underscores the ethical and epistemological importance of understanding biases in LLMs, not merely as artifacts of training data but as emergent properties of model architecture.

 While much of the prior work focused on detecting biases at the behavioral level, few studies address where such biases are represented within model architectures or how they might be removed.
-Advances in mechanistic interpretability, such as Layer-Patching~\cite{meng2022locating,conmy2023automated,nanda2022transformerlens} and model dissection techniques~\cite{zhang2023towards}, provide tools to localize functional subcomponents responsible for specific behavior.
+Advances in mechanistic interpretability\cite{yu2026tracing}, such as Layer-Patching~\cite{meng2022locating,conmy2023automated,nanda2022transformerlens} and model dissection techniques~\cite{zhang2023towards}, provide tools to localize functional subcomponents responsible for specific behavior.

-Recent work applied mechanistic interpretability to address bias localization and mitigation in LLMs. \citet{chandna2025dissectingbiasllmsmechanistic} investigate bias in LLMs employing zero-out interventions on activations to identify bias-encoding components.
+Recent work applied mechanistic interpretability to address bias localization and mitigation in LLMs. \citet{chandna2025dissectingbiasllmsmechanistic} investigate bias in LLMs using zero-out interventions on activations to identify bias-encoding components.
 However, their approach results in performance degradation across different tasks, highlighting the challenge of selective bias removal without collateral damage.
-Similarly, \citet{prakash2024interpretingbiaslargelanguage} propose a feature-based approach for interpreting bias in LLMs.
-While their work provides valuable insights, their approach requires counterfactual datasets for bias mitigation.
+Similarly, \citet{prakash2024interpretingbiaslargelanguage} propose a feature-based approach that, while insightful, requires counterfactual datasets for bias mitigation.

 Unlike previous work, our study systematically investigates whether LLMs exhibit the Knobe effect, identifies where moral bias is encoded within Transformer architecture, and explores whether it can be mitigated through interventions like Layer-Patching without retraining.
 By combining behavioral analysis with mechanistic interpretability, we offer a more integrated method of how moral biases emerge and how they can be controlled within model architecture.